alexdmoss/photo-album/README.md

 - [x] Image count for albums
 - [x] Show whether an album is photo or video
-- [ ] "Likes" to help see which are popular for e.g. printing/physical album
+- [x] "Likes" to help see which are popular for e.g. printing/physical album
 - [x] Hard-coding of page titles etc
 - [ ] More htmx less raw JS
 - [ ] Fix the image processing stuff - currently just extracted it but not tested/fixed as out-of-band thing
 - [ ] Captions that aren't the filename
 - [ ] Adding albums is a pain - fix this the next time you create one

+### Nice To Have

+- [ ] Likes could persist beyond the visit.
+Currently is storing user but not handling via session storage / unlike

 ---